Phoenix, Arizona: Ethnicity

 Phoenix's population has historically been predominantly white.
 From 1890 to 1970, over 90% of the citizens were white.
 In recent years, this percentage has dropped, reaching 65% in 2010.
 However, a large part of this decrease can be attributed to new guidelines put out by the U.S. Census Bureau in 1980, when a question regarding Hispanic origin was added to the census questionnaire.
 This has led to an increasing tendency for some groups to no longer self-identify as white, and instead categorize themselves as "other races".

 20.6% of the population of the city was foreign born in 2010.
 Of the 1,342,803 residents over five years of age, 63.5% spoke only English, 30.6% spoke Spanish at home, 2.5% spoke another Indo-European language, 2.1% spoke Asian or Islander languages, with the remaining 1.4% speaking other languages.
 About 15.7% of non-English speakers reported speaking English less than "very well".
 The largest national ancestries reported were Mexican (35.9%), German (15.3%), Irish (10.3%), English (9.4%), Black (6.5%), Italian (4.5%), French (2.7%), Polish (2.5%), American Indian (2.2%), and Scottish (2.0%).

 Hispanics or Latinos of any race make up 40.8% of the population.
 Of these the largest groups are at 35.9% Mexican, 0.6% Puerto Rican, 0.5% Guatemalan, 0.3% Salvadoran, 0.3% Cuban.

+Phoenix has the largest urban Native American population in Arizona.
+Phoenix has around 200 Dakota Sioux, approximately 100 Minnesota Chippewas, 100 Kiowas, about 175 Creeks, 100 Choctaws, several hundred Cherokees, several hundred Pueblos, and smaller numbers of Shawnees, Blackfeet, Pawnees, Cheyennes, Iroquois, Tlingit, Yakimas and other Native Americans from far away states.

+Hispanics are now the majority in Phoenix.
+African Americans, Hispanics, and Native Americans live primarily in the southern portion of Phoenix, below the downtown district.